10 fine dining worth the trip across Hungary, editor-ranked by TableJourney. All Hungary guides.

 lipotvaros · Petőfi tér 3-5, 1051 Budapest

-Jeno Racz's Rumour is a 21-seat counter restaurant on Petofi ter where an eleven-course menu mixes Hungarian roots with Asian and European influences from his travels.
+Jeno Racz's Rumour is a 21-seat counter restaurant on Petofi ter where an eleven-course menu mixes Hungarian roots with Asian and European influences.

 Tip: The room is hidden behind an unmarked door; arrive at the address ten minutes early so the host can collect you.